 clock - Kernel object used to track the progress of time.

-A clock is a one dimensional affine transformation of the clock monotonic reference timeline which may be atomically adjusted by a clock maintainer, and observed by clients.
+A clock is a one dimensional affine transformation of the clock monotonic reference timeline, which may be atomically adjusted by a clock maintainer, and observed by clients.

 The properties of a clock are established when the clock is created and cannot be changed afterwards.
 Currently, three clock properties are defined.

 When set, the clock is guaranteed to have monotonic behavior.
-This is to say that any sequence of observations of the clock is guaranteed to produce a sequence of times which are always greater than or equal to the previous observations.
+This is to say that any sequence of observations of the clock is guaranteed to produce a sequence of times that are always greater than or equal to the previous observations.
 A monotonic clock can never go backwards, although it can jump forwards.
 Formally:

-Given a clock C, Let C(x) be the function which maps from the reference timeline C's timeline.
+Given a clock C, Let C(x) be the function that maps from the reference timeline C's timeline.
 C(x) is a piecewise linear function made up of all the affine transformation segments over all time as determined by C's maintainer.
 C is monotonic if and only if:

 for all R1, R2 : R2 >= R1